-No appropriation or other authorization is available to meet the public health emergency;
+No appropriation or other authorization is available to meet the catastrophic health emergency;

-2. An appropriation is insufficient to meet the public health emergency; or
+2. An appropriation is insufficient to meet the catastrophic health emergency; or

-3. Federal monies available for such a public health emergency require the use of state or other public monies.
+3. Federal monies available for such a catastrophic health emergency require the use of state or other public monies.

-D. All expenses incurred by the state during a state of public health emergency shall be subject to the following limitations:
+D. All expenses incurred by the state during a state of catastrophic health emergency shall be subject to the following limitations: